SanderSMFISH/Bioimage_analysis_practical/README.md

 In order to install the necessary packages and start jupyter notebook type in your anaconda terminal:

 1. cd /this/cloned or downloaded/github/repo
-2. conda env create --name practical --file FISH.yml
+2. conda env create --name practical --file practical.yml
-3. conda activate FISH
+3. conda activate practical
-4. cd notebooks
-5. jupyter notebook
+4. jupyter notebook

 # Example dataset
 Example dataset is avalaibe in the folder data, which will be read when executing the notebooks.